-Written by Ryan on Wednesday the 10th of April 2019.
+Written by Active Minds on Wednesday the 10th of April 2019.

 A routine refers to things that regularly happens, usually on a daily basis.
 A routine could be comprised of anything you do, from eating breakfast, reading the paper and going for a walk and can be used to complete tasks in a certain order, for example at night time it may begin in the bathroom with brushing teeth, and then move to the bedroom for getting changed and into bed.

 When building a routine for your loved one you should try to include things which are beneficial for both their physical and mental wellbeing.
 You can have several different routines that make up the day or week; it doesn’t have to be exactly the same every day or week but if you keep it as regular as possible it will be greatly beneficial for someone living with dementia.
 We have discussed some of the main benefits of daily routines for those living with dementia.

 Familiarity is comforting and calming.
 People living with dementia react well to routine as it allows them to be able know what to expect each day meaning there is less chance of them becoming confused or surprised at what is happening.
 The feeling of certainty is calming and can help to reduce anxiety and stress.

 Practicing an activity regularly increases the likelihood that ability will remain.
 By including exercise and mental activity in your loved one’s daily routine you are ensuring they are regularly using these skills.
 The regular and repetitive nature of a routine then means they will likely hold on to their skills for longer.

 A predictable routine can prevent a person living with dementia from becoming distracted and confused as to what they are doing.
 Continuing a structured routine can help it to become a part of your loved one’s day to day life and therefore encourage independence.

 By performing the same tasks everyday independently your loved one will be able to maintain independence for longer, and by practicing the actions regularly can help to shift it to the long-term memory.